-Laser diodes are widely recognized as work horses in atomic and optical physics.
-For example, near-IR lasers used in cooling and trapping of K, Rb and Cs are generally single-mode (linewidths on the order of MHz) and low-powered (50-100 mW with 500-mW amplifiers commonly in use).
-High-powered LDA are produced for a variety of commercial, industrial, and communications applications (including stripping the paint from battleships).
-Currently available LDA packages utilized for Rb optical pumping consist of bars of individual LDA.
-Bars with 20-50 W of nominal output
+Laser didoes are widely recognized as work horses in atomic and optical physics.
+For example, near IR lasers used in cooling and trapping of K, Rb, and Cs, are generally single mode (line widths on the order of MHz) and low powered (50-100 mW with 500 mW amplifiers commonly in use).
+High powered LDAs are produced for a variety of commercial, industrial, and communications applications (including stripping the paint from battle ships).
+Currently available LDA packages utilized for Rb optical pumping consist of bars of individual LDAs.
+Bars with 20-50 watt nominal output consisting of about 20 1-3 watt elements with GaAlAs and InGaAsP can be purchased for a few thousand dollars each.
+The injection current and temperature of the device are used to tune the arrays to 794.7 nm, the Rb D1 wavelength, and typical bandwidth is 2-4 nm.
+Recently, 20 watt bars at 770 nm, the K D1 wavelength have become commercially available.